State-of-the-art review and synthesis: A requirement-based roadmap for standardized predictive maintenance automation using digital twin technologies: Digital Twin and Digital Thread Capabilities

-Following the initial conceptualization of DTs, there were limited organized definitions, with different fields modifying the term's definition to align more closely with their specific usage.
-It was not until the recent surge in DT popularity, driven by technological advances in IoT, AI, and ML, along with increased data availability, that Grieves proposed a more succinct DT definition as follows: \textit{``a set of virtual information constructs that fully describes a potential or actual physical manufactured product from the micro atomic level to the macro geometrical level''} \cite{grieves2017digital}.
-This definition was supported by a structured methodology now referred to as the Digital Twin Framework (DTF), which has been instrumental in the creation, implementation, and management of DTs throughout their life cycle.
+Following the initial conceptualization of DTs, there were few organized definitions, with different fields adapting the term to fit their specific needs.
+It was not until the recent surge in DT popularity -- driven by advancements in IoT, AI, and ML, along with increased data availability -- that Grieves proposed a more succinct DT definition as follows: \textit{`a set of virtual information constructs that fully describes a potential or actual physical manufactured product from the micro atomic level to the macro geometrical level'}~\cite{grieves2017digital}.
+This definition was supported by a structured methodology now known as the DT framework, which has been instrumental in the creation, implementation, and management of DTs throughout their lifecycle.

-The DTF involves collecting in-use information to inform the creation phase of the twinned asset and running near real-time simulations to help mitigate unpredictable and undesirable behaviors.
-These two capabilities have evolved into widely applied features of DTs and DTFs in academia and industry, known as ``design-in-use'' and ``what-if simulation,'' respectively.
+The DT framework involves collecting in-use information to inform the creation phase of the twinned asset and running near real-time simulations to help mitigate unpredictable and undesirable behaviors.
+These two capabilities, known as `design in use' and `what-if' simulation, have evolved into widely applied features of DTs and DT frameworks in both academia and industry.